 The construction of

-One more observation (to be elaborated upon later): there is a "copy"[4] of the set inside of the free module , obtained by identifying each element with the -linear combination that has coefficient for , and coefficient for all other .
+One more observation (to be elaborated upon later): there is a "copy"[2] of the set inside of the free module , obtained by identifying each element with the -linear combination that has coefficient for , and coefficient for all other .
+(If we view the elements of as certain set maps , then we are mapping each element to the "characteristic function defined by and for all .)
 These specific linear combinations are the analogue in module theory of the standard basis vectors in linear algebra.

 We can verify this set map is bijective by constructing the inverse set map.
-Suppose is any set map.
+Suppose now is any set map.
 We can then define a map on by applying to the "basis" elements and "using linearity."
-More precisely, suppose is an element in the free module .
-Define a map that sends to the element in given by .
+More precisely, in the formal sum notation, suppose is an element in the free module .
+Define a map by sending to the element in given by the (actual) sum .

 Challenge